CodeIntelligenceTesting/jazzer.js/README.md

 - macOS x86_64 and arm64
 - Windows x86_64

-## Live Stream - Introduction to Jazzer.js
+## Demo Video - Introduction to Jazzer.js

-We are hosting a live stream where one of the maintainers will demonstrate how to get jazzer.js up and running for your own projects.
-We are happy to address all of your open questions there.
+We recorded a live demo in which one of the maintainers showed how to get Jazzer.js up and running for your own projects.
+If you are just getting started, this might be helpful.

-The stream will take place this week on **Thursday 8th at 4 PM (CEST)**.

-Join the session
-[here](https://www.code-intelligence.com/webinar/javascript-fuzzing) :)
+You can watch the recording [here](https://www.code-intelligence.com/webinar/javascript-fuzzing) :)

 ## Quickstart